 Most strategies for treating Alzheimer’s disease center on finding a drug that will reverse the disease pathology biochemically.
-Drugs, however, can be expensive and have side effects, and so far none have worked.
+Drugs, however, can be expensive and have side effects.

 Above: A rendering of a microglia-like cell, stimulated to action by GENUS, absorbing amyloid plaques.